gilt/tech-blog/_posts/2016-12-16-deep-learning-at-gilt.md

 a dataset of images of dresses with known necklines.
 We'd expect that if the network parameters are properly set, when we feed the network with an image of a cowl neckline, the output probability for the cowl neckline should be close to 1 (100% confidence).
+The accuracy of the model can be computed using a set of inputs and expected targets called 'test set'.
+The test set is never used during training and thus it provides an objective view of how the network would behave with new data.

 Neural networks are structured in layers which are atomic forms of neural networks.
-Each layer gets as an input the output of the previous layer, computes a new output with its numerical parameters and feeds it forward into next layer's input.
+Each layer gets as an input the output of the previous layer, computes a new output with its numerical parameters and feeds it forward into the next layer's input.
 The first layers usually extract low level features in images such as edges, corners and curves.
-The the deeper the layer is, the higher-lever features it extracts.
+The the deeper the layer is, the more high level features it extracts.
 Deep neural networks have many layers, usually one stacked on top of the other.

 Deep Neural Network Diagram